The-Marvex/GSoC_Proposal/GSoC proposal.md

 * Code Documentation:

 I would not only add suitable comments to the code I will be writing but also to the previously written ones.
 After the implementation of each feature (or task), I will be writing extensive documentation of the same.
 This documentation would consist of a few use cases and a complete description of the feature available.
 This would add a good experience for the users as things would look easy.
+All of this would be added to a markdown file in the BridgeDb repository.

 Different documentation would be written for the new developers who may like to contribute to the project.
 This would cover the following aspects :